talltorp/click_session/README.md

 ### Generate a migration
 `rails generate click_session:install`
+This will create a migration and generate an initializer with configuration parameters needed for click_session

 ### Define the steps in a class
 Name the class ```ClickSessionRunner``` and add a method called ```run```.